 - Information collected from individual permit holders is confidential.
 Aggregate or ‘combined’ data may be released to the public and other organisations and government departments.

 There will be no changes to the Standard Tourism Program Environmental Management Charge in 2018 or 2019.

-The EMC is linked to the Consumer Price Index (all groups) for Brisbane.
+The environmental management charge is linked to the Consumer Price Index (all groups) for Brisbane.
 Increases take place on 1 April during years when the accumulated indexed calculation reaches $0.40 or more.
-We will notify permit holders of any increases to the EMC at least 12 months in advance.
+We will notify permit holders of any increases to the environmental management charge at least 12 months in advance.